 The effects of depression may extend beyond a person’s emotions and mental health.
 Depression can also affect a person’s physical health.

-Depression is a complex mental health condition that causes a person to have low mood and may leave them feeling persistently sad or hopeless.
+Depression is a complex mental health condition that causes a person to have a low mood and may leave them feeling persistently sad or hopeless.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists the following symptoms of depression:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists the

 - depressed mood on most days, including feelings of sadness or emptiness